banner-automotive-instructor-and-students-and-hybrid-vehicle

 Credit Hours: 3, Contact Hours: 4

 This course will introduce students to the HVAC/R field by exploring basic heating, ventilation, and air conditioning concepts.
 Concepts of concentration include an introduction to HVAC/R, trade mathematics, basic electricity, introduction to heating, introduction to cooling, air distribution systems, basic copper and plastic piping practices, soldering and brazing, and basic carbon steel piping practices.
 Completion of this course will result in a Level 1 National Center for Construction Education Research Credential.
-Group 2 course Group 2 course.
+Group 2 course.

 Required Prerequisite(s): CAR 100